National Science Foundation Network: 1.5Mbit/s (T-1) backbone

-As a result of a November 1987 NSF award to the Merit Network, a networking consortium by public universities in Michigan, the original 56 kbit/s network was expanded to include 13 nodes interconnected at 1.5 Mbit/s (T-1) by July 1988.
+IBM and MCI jointly won the NSF contract in November 1987, with a switching system from the former and digital network from the latter.
+That month, a report by the Federal Coordinating Council for Science, Engineering, and Technology Committee on Computer Research and Applications proposed that scientific computer networks should provide 1.5 Mbit/s connections between 200 and 300 American research institutions by 1990.
+As a result of the award to Merit Network, a networking consortium by public universities in Michigan, the original 56 kbit/s network was expanded to include 13 nodes interconnected at 1.5 Mbit/s (T-1) by July 1988.
 Additional links were added to form a multi-path network, and a node located in Atlanta was added.
 Each of the backbone nodes was a router called the Nodal Switching System (NSS).
 The NSSes were a collection of multiple (typically nine) IBM RT PC systems connected by a Token Ring local area network.
 The RT PCs ran AOS, IBM's version of Berkeley UNIX, and was dedicated to a particular packet processing task.

-Under its cooperative agreement with NSF the Merit Network was the lead organization in a partnership that included IBM, MCI, and the State of Michigan.
+Under its cooperative agreement with NSF, Merit was the lead organization in a partnership that included IBM, MCI, and the State of Michigan.
 Merit provided overall project coordination, network design and engineering, a Network Operations Center (NOC), and information services to assist the regional networks.
 IBM provided equipment, software development, installation, maintenance and operations support.
 MCI provided the T-1 data circuits at reduced rates.
 The state of Michigan provided funding for facilities and personnel.
-Eric M. Aupperle, Merit's President, was the NSFNET Project Director, and Hans-Werner Braun was Co-Principal Investigator.
+Eric M. Aupperle, Merit's president, was the NSFNET project director, and Hans-Werner Braun was the co-principal investigator.

 From 1987 to 1994, Merit organized a series of "Regional-Techs" meetings, where technical staff from the regional networks met to discuss operational issues of common concern with each other and the Merit engineering staff.

 During this period, but separate from its support for the NSFNET backbone, NSF funded: